evintunador/micro-GPT-sandbox/README.md

 # File Structure
 - `requirements.txt` - I should probably change this to use `>=` instead of `==` and only the packages that are actually necessary, which i think are just pandas, datasets and torch.
 The command I used to get this list is `pip freeze | grep -v " @ file://" > requirements.txt`
-- `data_TinyShakespeare.txt` - not currently being used. i need to make this fetch from the internet with a dataloader instead of being loaded locally & entirely into ram
 - `config.py` - all of the settings. the defaults are pretty similar to [minLlama3](https://github.com/evintunador/minLlama3)
 - `inference.py` - functions for performing inference. maybe at some point i'll make it support batched inference
 - `model.py`